Physical Education Class Descriptions 2019-20

 PE/A 101.
 PILATES

 Held off campus at The Circuit Bouldering Gym, to which students must provide their own transportation.
 This class will serve as an opportunity to develop rock climbing skills and fitness through bouldering.
 Bouldering is rock climbing without ropes on shorter walls above a thick, padded floor.
-Personal improvement will be emphasized, along with safety and the development of good climbing technique. ($80 Fee paid directly to the Circut Gym)
+Personal improvement will be emphasized, along with safety and the development of good climbing technique. ($125 fee)

 Held off campus at The Circuit Bouldering Gym, to which students must provide their own transportation.
 This class will serve as an opportunity to develop rock climbing skills and fitness through bouldering.
 Bouldering is a style of rock climbing without ropes on shorter walls above a thick, padded floor.
-Personal improvement will be emphasized, along with safety and the development of good climbing technique. ($80 Fee paid directly to the Circuit Gym)
+Personal improvement will be emphasized, along with safety and the development of good climbing technique. ($125 fee)

 PE/A 101.
 SELF-DEFENSE FOR WOMEN